 Skip to main content

-These days anyone in business acknowledges that they cannot do everything for themselves and they have to rely on other skills to support their business whether it be an IT provider, a Publisher or other skilled persons.
+Anyone in business acknowledges that they cannot do everything for themselves and have to rely on other skills to support their business, whether it be an IT provider, a publisher, or other skilled persons.
 These people, who regularly support your business processes, together with your business, form what is commonly known as the supply chain.

-In order for these people to support your business they need access to your business systems, data or processes for them to fulfil their contractual obligations to your business.
+In order for these people to support your business, they need access to your business systems, data, or processes in order to fulfil their contractual obligations to your business.
 It is this ‘access’ that can leave you exposed to risk if it is not properly identified and managed.

-Supply chain security should be a high priority for organisations, as a breach within the supply chain system could damage or disrupt operations, whilst also potentially creating a breach under Data Protection Law.
+Supply chain security should be a high priority for organisations, as a breach within the supply chain system could damage or disrupt operations, while also potentially creating a breach under Data Protection Law.

 It is clear that malicious actors are taking advantage of the increasing interconnectivity between businesses.
-Because close collaboration is often required between businesses, suppliers and resellers, computer networks may become intertwined or sensitive data shared.
-This can result in a breach of one organisation affecting many.
+Because close collaboration is often required between businesses, suppliers, and resellers, computer networks may become intertwined or sensitive data may be shared.
+This can result in a breach in one organisation affecting many.

 Supply chain cyber risk management, at its core, is about creating a formal programme for assessing and controlling the security risks associated with using third-party vendors.